 Specification Name Information IF Frequency Response See specifications in this chapter.
 IF Phase Linearity See specifications in this chapter.
 Spurious Responses There are three effects of the use of Option B40 on spurious responses.
-Most of the warranted elements of the "Spurious Responses" on page 50 still apply without changes, but the revised-version of the table on page 50 , modified to reflect the effect of Option B40, is shown in its place in this chapter.
+Most of the warranted elements of the "Spurious Responses" on page 43 still apply without changes, but the revised-version of the table on page 43 , modified to reflect the effect of Option B40, is shown in its place in this chapter.
 The image responses part of that table have the same warranted limits, but apply at different frequencies as shown in the table.
 The "higher order RF spurs" line is slightly degraded.
 Also, spurious-free dynamic range specifications are given in this chapter, as well as IF Residuals.
-Displayed Average Noise Level See specifications in this chapter.
-Third-Order Intermodulation This bandwidth option can create additional TOI products to those that are created by other instrument circuitry.
-These products do not behave with typical analog third-order behavior, and thus cannot be specified in the same manner.
-Nominal performance statements are given in this chapter, but they cannot be expected to decrease as the cube of the voltage level of the signals.
 Phase Noise The performance of the analyzer will degrade by an unspecified extent when using wideband analysis.
 This extent is not substantial enough to justify statistical process control.
 Absolute Amplitude Accuracy Nominally 0.5 dB degradation from base instrument absolute amplitude accuracy.
-(Refer to Absolute Amplitude Accuracy on page 36 .)
+(Refer to Absolute Amplitude Accuracy on page 33 .)
 Frequency Range Over Which Specifications Apply Specifications on this bandwidth only apply with center frequencies of 30 MHz and higher.